widdix/aws-mfacli/README.md

-# Multi-Factor Authentication (MFA) with Role Delegation for AWS CLI
+# Multi-factor authentication (MFA) with role delegation for AWS CLI

 > If you only own a single AWS account, you’re facing a serious security risk!
 [This post](https://cloudonaut.io/your-single-aws-account-is-a-serious-risk/) will show you why this a problem and how you can solve it.

-The use AWS CLI with Role Delegation protected by MFA you need to:
+The use AWS CLI with role delegation protected by MFA you need to:

 * Get a session token from STS for an IAM user using MFA
 * Assume a role in a account you want to work with